edgio-docs/edgio-docs/src/guides/security/bot_rules.md

         <Callout type="info">

-          Setting this option to certain status codes (e.g., `204`) may prevent clients that successfully solve a reCAPTCHA from properly displaying your site.
+          Setting this option to certain status codes (e.g., `204`) may prevent clients from properly displaying your site.

         </Callout>